Steps, Credentials, & ORO

 Guide to Courses by Core Knowledge Category

-Below is a list of courses offered by Oregon community colleges with their suggested Core Knowledge Categories.
+Below (link to viewable worksheet) is a list of courses offered by Oregon community colleges with their suggested Core Knowledge Categories.
 Please be aware, Core Knowledge Categories are assigned upon verification of training and education documentation, and are subject to change.
 Omission of a course from this list does not mean it is considered out of the field.
 Oregon's Core Knowledge Categories is the definitive, most comprehensive standard for determining in field course content.

 The suggested Core Knowledge Categories for these courses have been determined by the Oregon Registry, and are subject to change each academic year based on Oregon community college curriculum updates.